nf-core/atacseq/docs/usage.md

 ```

 ### `--macs_gsize`
-The full path to BED12 file can be specified for annotating peaks.
 [Effective genome size](https://github.com/taoliu/MACS#-g--gsize) parameter required by MACS2.
-These have been provided --genome is set as GRCh37, GRCm38, BDGP6 and WBcel235.
+These have been provided when --genome is set as GRCh37, GRCm38, BDGP6 and WBcel235.
 For other genomes, if this parameter isnt specified then the MACS2 peak-calling step will be skipped.
 ```bash
 --macs_gsize 2.7e9
 ```